Career

 Drug and Tobacco-Free Workplace

 Monroe County Fire Rescue requires its employees to be drug and tobacco-free.
-Employees must be a non-user of tobacco products for at least one year immediately preceding application and sign a sworn statement attesting to this fact as required by Florida Statute 633.34.
+Employees must be tobacco-free for at least one year immediately preceding application and sign a sworn statement attesting to this fact as required by Florida Statute 633.34.
 Once hired, the use of tobacco or tobacco products is prohibited during employment.
+This includes nicotine-containing products and vapes.

 Schedule